Stop TB Partnership

 The Stop TB Partnership was established in 2001 to eliminate tuberculosis (TB) as a public health problem.
 Its 2,000 partner organizations include international, nongovernmental and governmental organizations, and patient groups.
 The secretariat is based in Geneva, Switzerland, and, since 2015, has been administered by UNOPS.
 Previously it was hosted by the World Health Organization.

 It is governed by a Board, supported by two standing board committees, the Executive Committee, and the Finance Committee.
-The current Executive Director of the Stop TB Partnership is Dr. Lucica Ditiu.
+The current Executive Director of the Stop TB Partnership is Lucica Ditiu.
 The STBP Board provides leadership and direction, ensures coordination within the Stop TB Partnership, and monitors the implementation of agreed policies, plans, and activities of the Secretariat.
+The Stop TB Partnership's working groups include the Child and Adolescent TB, End TB Transmission Initiative, Global Drug-resistant TB Initiative, Global Laboratory Initiative (GLI), New Diagnostics, New TB Drugs, New TB Vaccines, and Public–Private Mix (PPM) for TB Care and Prevention working groups.

 History

 The Stop TB Initiative was established following the meeting of the First Session of the Ad Hoc Committee on the Tuberculosis Epidemic held in London in March 1998.
 In March 2000 the Stop TB Partnership produced the Amsterdam Declaration to Stop TB that called for action from ministerial delegations of 20 countries with the highest burden of TB.
 That same year the World Health Assembly endorsed the establishment of a Global Partnership to Stop TB.